neptune-ai/docs/docs/getting-started/quick-starts/how-to-organize-experiments.rst

 .. note::

-    Neptune automatically finds the ``.git`` directoy and logs the git commit information like:
+    Neptune automatically finds the ``.git`` directory and logs the git commit information like:

     - commit id sha
     - commit message
     - commit author email
     - commit datetime
-    - whether the experiment is run on a dirty commit (code change but wasn't commited to git)
+    - whether the experiment is run on a dirty commit (code change but wasn't committed to git)

 Putting it all together your ``neptune.create_experiment`` should look like this: